mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 Code execution is a special tool that has extra security implications: sandboxing must be used to prevent model-generated code to compromise the local environment, potentially creating security issues.

 Google and the ADK provide several options for safe code execution.
 [Vertex Gemini Enterprise API code execution feature](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/code-execution-api) enables agents to take advantage of sandboxed code execution server-side by enabling the tool\_execution tool.
-For code performing data analysis, you can use the [built-in Code Executor](../tools/built-in-tools.md#code-execution) tool in ADK to call the [Vertex Code Interpreter Extension](https://cloud.google.com/vertex-ai/generative-ai/docs/extensions/code-interpreter).
+For code performing data analysis, you can use the [Code Executor](/adk-docs/tools/gemini-api/code-execution/) tool in ADK to call the [Vertex Code Interpreter Extension](https://cloud.google.com/vertex-ai/generative-ai/docs/extensions/code-interpreter).

 If none of these options satisfy your requirements, you can build your own code executor using the building blocks provided by the ADK.
 We recommend creating execution environments that are hermetic: no network connections and API calls permitted to avoid uncontrolled data exfiltration; and full clean up of data across execution to not create cross-user exfiltration concerns.